 Reduce your speed and bring the vehicle to a stop; otherwise, pieces of tire may come off, which could result in an accident.
-Do not continue driving and contact your MINI dealer. ◀
+Do not continue driving and contact your MINI dealer.◀ shown in gray and a message appears.

 The small warning lamp flashes in yellow and then lights up continuously; the larger warning lamp lights up in yellow.
+On the on-board computer, the tires are

 No flat tire can be detected.